304243504/ricePSP.github.io/_posts/A/2022-11-15-ASR5~OsAsr1~OsASR2.md

     + __Asr3~OsASR3__, __ASR5~OsAsr1~OsASR2__, [Abiotic stress responsive rice ASR1 and ASR3 exhibit different tissue-dependent sugar and hormone-sensitivities](http://www.ncbi.nlm.nih.gov/pubmed?term=Abiotic stress responsive rice ASR1 and ASR3 exhibit different tissue-dependent sugar and hormone-sensitivities%5BTitle%5D), Our data also showed that the overexpression of either OsASR1 or OsASR3 in transgenic rice plants increased their tolerance to drought and cold stress
     + __Asr3~OsASR3__, __ASR5~OsAsr1~OsASR2__, [Abiotic stress responsive rice ASR1 and ASR3 exhibit different tissue-dependent sugar and hormone-sensitivities](http://www.ncbi.nlm.nih.gov/pubmed?term=Abiotic stress responsive rice ASR1 and ASR3 exhibit different tissue-dependent sugar and hormone-sensitivities%5BTitle%5D), Abiotic stress responsive rice ASR1 and ASR3 exhibit different tissue-dependent sugar and hormone-sensitivities
     + __ASR5~OsAsr1~OsASR2__, __Os2H16__, [OsASR2 regulates the expression of a defense-related gene, Os2H16, by targeting the GT-1 cis-element.](http://www.ncbi.nlm.nih.gov/pubmed?term=OsASR2 regulates the expression of a defense-related gene, Os2H16, by targeting the GT-1 cis-element.%5BTitle%5D), OsASR2 regulates the expression of a defense-related gene, Os2H16, by targeting the GT-1 cis-element.
-    + __ASR5~OsAsr1~OsASR2__, __Os2H16__, [OsASR2 regulates the expression of a defense-related gene, Os2H16, by targeting the GT-1 cis-element.](http://www.ncbi.nlm.nih.gov/pubmed?term=OsASR2 regulates the expression of a defense-related gene, Os2H16, by targeting the GT-1 cis-element.%5BTitle%5D),  Furthermore, we identified that OsASR2 was specifically bound to GT-1 and activated the expression of the target gene Os2H16, as well as GFP driven by the chimeric promoter of 2 ÃÂÃÂÃÂÃÂ GT-1-35S mini construct
+    + __ASR5~OsAsr1~OsASR2__, __Os2H16__, [OsASR2 regulates the expression of a defense-related gene, Os2H16, by targeting the GT-1 cis-element.](http://www.ncbi.nlm.nih.gov/pubmed?term=OsASR2 regulates the expression of a defense-related gene, Os2H16, by targeting the GT-1 cis-element.%5BTitle%5D),  Furthermore, we identified that OsASR2 was specifically bound to GT-1 and activated the expression of the target gene Os2H16, as well as GFP driven by the chimeric promoter of 2 ÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂ GT-1-35S mini construct

 [//]: # * **Key figures**